Librarika/manual/docs/getting-started.md

 #### Multiple Libraries

-It is ok to create multiple libraries under same the librarika account.
+It is ok to create multiple libraries under same the Librarika account.

 ---